sankalp-s/MSC_Thesis/Neural Network/README.md

 - Trained the model for 150 epochs with a batch size of 10.
 - Implemented early stopping with a patience of 10 to prevent overfitting.

-#### Results:
-- Achieved a maximum accuracy of [accuracy]% during training.
-- Evaluated model performance using accuracy and loss plots.

 #### Saved Model:
 - Saved the trained model for future use.